macroing/CEL4J/documentation/CEL4J-Java-Binary/README.md

 * An API that models the general parts of a `ClassFile` structure.
 * An API that models specific `attribute_info` structures.
 * An API that models specific `cp_info` structures.
+* An API that models descriptors.
-* An API that models descriptors and signatures.
+* An API that models signatures.
 * An API that provides capabilities to read the `ClassFile` models from byte sequences.

 Packages